 If you're going to be away from your keyboard (afk), notify your team with your reason and share regular updates.

 Share completed tasks with your team at the end of each day.

 Adapt your management style to suit the circumstances

 The change doesn't come just from employees performance, it also requires a change in managerial style.
 While managers may be used to measuring productivity by the number of heads in the office, a change in visibility could be difficult for managers who struggle to adapt.
 Micromanaging can be tough if you're not in the same office every day.

 According to experts, a big part of making WFH work is trust.
 If you're not able to trust an employee with meeting their goals remotely, then it could spell a larger problem of trust between you and that employee that should be addressed.

-DO: Be results-driven instead of presence-driven
+Be results-driven instead of presence-driven

 Turning your workplace from a presence-driven to a results-driven company will help ensure productivity despite the geographical distance.
 This means having a heavier emphasis on key deliverables and deadlines, and less on the day-to-day face time.

 This is shown in the Results Only Work Environment (ROWE), a concept invented by Cali Ressler and Jody Thompson that focuses on the output of the employees rather than the time spent in the office.